digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/decommissioning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Change the sequencer connection on the mediators connected to the sequencer to be decommissioned, so that they use another active sequencer, as per :ref:`mediator and domain manager connectivity <connectivity_mediator_and_domain_manager>`.:
+* Change the sequencer connection on the mediators connected to the sequencer to be decommissioned, so that they use another active sequencer, as per :ref:`mediator and domain manager connectivity <connectivity_mediator_and_domain_manager>`:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/offboarding/SequencerOffboardingIntegrationTest.scala
+   :language: scala
    :start-after: user-manual-entry-begin: SequencerOffboardingSwitchAwayMediator
    :end-before: user-manual-entry-end: SequencerOffboardingSwitchAwayMediator
    :dedent:

-* Change the domain manager’s sequencer connection to not use the sequencer to be decommissioned, but instead another active sequencer using the :ref:`sequencer_connection.set <sequencer_connection.set>` command.:
+* Change the domain manager’s sequencer connection to not use the sequencer to be decommissioned, but instead another active sequencer, using the :ref:`sequencer_connection.set <sequencer_connection.set>` command:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/offboarding/SequencerOffboardingIntegrationTest.scala
+   :language: scala
    :start-after: user-manual-entry-begin: SequencerOffboardingSwitchAwayDomainManager
    :end-before: user-manual-entry-end: SequencerOffboardingSwitchAwayDomainManager
    :dedent: